What is the difference between this program and apprenticing on a farm?

-A limited number of partial scholarships will be available to students that are accepted into the program.
+A limited number of $2000 scholarships will be available to students that are accepted into the program through Continuing and Distance Education.
+Applicants must apply to the program by November 15, 2018 to ensure admittance into the program.
+The deadline to apply for the scholarships is December 1, 2018.
 There are other regional and national opportunities worth researching and applying for.
 A few great examples: Future Organic Farmer Grant Fund and VSAC Grants for non-degree courses (VT residents only).
 Women applicants can apply for scholarships from Les Dames d’Escoffier International.
 AmeriCorps educational stipends and the VA GI Bill can also be used to cover tuition.

 Is financial aid available for this program?